Our Methodology

 Editorial Independence

-Compare Strata is editorially independent.
+Compare Strata Managers is editorially independent.
 We do not accept payment from strata managers to improve how they appear on the site, to suppress negative information, or to prioritise their listing in search results.
 No manager can pay to have tribunal cases removed, reviews hidden, or their profile enhanced.

 Our revenue model is based on advertising and lead generation, clearly separated from our data presentation.
 Advertising content is always labelled.
 The data shown on manager profiles is identical whether or not the manager has any commercial relationship with us.